 - Prolongs survival

-- Side effects can occur, including asthenia/fatigue, back pain, diarrhea, arthralgia, hot flush, peripheral edema, musculoskeletal pain
+- Side effects can include asthenia/fatigue, back pain, diarrhea, arthralgia, hot flush, peripheral edema, and musculoskeletal pain.

 For more information about XTANDI, visit xtandi.com.